-Mr. Summers founded PLUS-SUM Studio in September 2012, to pursue projects aligned with his own vision of what is possible in a collaborative practice.
+Mr. Summers founded PLUS-SUM Studio in September 2012, to pursue work that would allow him to expand his own vision of what is possible in a collaborative practice.
 He has 19 years experience in a variety of project types and scales, from small interior renovations to large-scale master planning.
-His first project for PLUS-SUM Studio was recognized the following year (2013) by the National AIA and displayed in Washington, D.C. as part of the Emerging Professionals Exhibition.
-In November 2014, the competition entry for the Louisville Children’s Museum "Grey Matter" was exhibited in the Korea Institute for Youth Facility and Environment (KIYFE) exhibit in Munjeong Samsung Raemian Gallery in Seoul, Korea.
+His first project within the new practice was recognized the following year (2013) by the National AIA and displayed in Washington, D.C. as part of the Emerging Professionals Exhibition.
+The competition entry for the Louisville Children's Museum "Grey Matter," was exhibited in the Korea Institute for Youth Facility and Environment (KIYFE) exhibit in Munjeong Samsung Raemian Gallery in Seoul, Korea.
 Most recently, three projects won International Design Awards (5 total awards) including the top award of "Architectural Design of the Year 14."

 Mr. Summers received his Masters of Architecture II degree from UCLA, where he was a student of Thom Mayne, the 2005 Pritzker Prize Laureate and the founding principal of Morphosis.
-While at UCLA, he worked with Mr. Mayne on the publication of LA Now, Volumes 1 and 2, where his thesis project “UNIVERcity” appears.
-UNIVERcity explores the relationship between University Research and Public Policy, in an effort to affect change in large-scale urban development via symbiotic relationships and added value to the given problem.
+While at UCLA, he worked with Mr. Mayne on the publication of LA Now, Volumes 1 and 2 (in which his thesis project “UNIVERcity” appears) that explores the relationship between University Research and Public Policy, in an effort to affect change in large-scale urban development via symbiotic relationships and added value to the given problem.

 PLUS-SUM Studio, Lexington-Fayette, KY, US, Director and Founder